ImadSaddik/SolcastPython/README.md

 ## API Key

-Make sure to copy the API Key from the Solcast platform and add paste in the `.env` file, like this
+Make sure to copy the API Key from the Solcast platform and add paste it in the `.env` file, like this

 ```python
 SOLCAST_API_KEY=your_api_key